Ed94/gencpp/Readme.md

 The drawback naturally is generation functions, at face value, are harder to grasp than something following a template pattern (for simple generation).
 This drawback becomes less valid the more complex the code generation becomes.

-Thus a rule of thumb is if its a simple definition you can get away with just the preprocessor `#define`, or if the templates being used don't break the debugger or your compile times, this is most likely not neded.
+Thus a rule of thumb is if its a simple definition you can get away with just the preprocessor `#define`, or if the templates being used don't break the debugger or your compile times, this is most likely not needed.

 However, if the code being generated becomes complex, or from a datatable or database, this will be easier to deal with.